AlexandreDecan/sismic/docs/execution.rst

     interpreter.queue('click', 'clack').execute_once()

 Notice that :py:meth:`~sismic.interpreter.Interpreter.execute_once` consumes at most one event at a time.
-In this example, the *clack* event is not processed.
+In the above example, the *clack* event is not yet processed.

 To process all events **at once**, one can repeatedly call :py:meth:`~sismic.interpreter.Interpreter.execute_once` until it returns a ``None`` value, meaning that nothing happened during the last call.
 For instance: